U.S. flag

 Establishing the Diagnosis

-Note: Per ACMG/AMP variant interpretation guidelines, the terms "pathogenic variants" and "likely pathogenic variants" are synonymous in a clinical setting, meaning that both are considered diagnostic and both can be used for clinical decision making [Richards et al 2015].
-Reference to "pathogenic variants" in this section is understood to include any likely pathogenic variants.
+Note: (1) Per ACMG/AMP variant interpretation guidelines, the terms "pathogenic variant" and "likely pathogenic variant" are synonymous in a clinical setting, meaning that both are considered diagnostic and can be used for clinical decision making [Richards et al 2015].
+Reference to "pathogenic variants" in this GeneReview is understood to include likely pathogenic variants.
+(2) Identification of biallelic variants of uncertain significance (or of one known pathogenic variant and one variant of uncertain significance) in one or both of the genes listed in Table 1 does not establish or rule out the diagnosis.

 Measurement of plasma plant sterol concentrations.
 Individuals with sitosterolemia have greatly increased plant sterol concentrations (especially sitosterol, campesterol, and stigmasterol) in plasma.
 Shellfish sterols can also be elevated.